-Basilar invagination is a craniocervical junction abnormality where the tip of the odontoid process projects above the foramen magnum.
+Basilar invagination, also called basilar impression, is a congenital or acquired craniocervical junction abnormality where the tip of the odontoid process projects above the foramen magnum.

-It may be congenital or acquired (also termed basilar impression) and is often associated with platybasia.
+It may be congenital or acquired and is often associated with platybasia.
 There is stenosis of the foramen magnum and compression of the medulla oblongata resulting in neurological symptoms, obstructive hydrocephalus, syringomyelia or even death.

 Common causes can be recalled using the mnemonic PF ROACH.
 Another approach is to divide them into congenital and acquired causes:

 - osteogenesis imperfecta

 Basilar invagination occurs in around 5-10% of patients with cervical rheumatoid arthritis due to loss of axial supporting structures in the upper cervical spine 3, 4.